josejhkim/tp/docs/UserGuide.md

 ### Wedding Overview : `weddingOverview`

-Provides an overview of the current active wedding, including details such as the number of tables and guests.
+Provides an overview of the current active wedding, including details such as the number of tables and persons.

 **Format:**
 ```